MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

    > ![](media/segments-group1-define-filter.png "Choose entity")

 2. Choose the attribute by which you wish to segment.
 Our attribute can have one of four value types: numerical, string, date, or Boolean.
 In the following example, an attribute with a numerical value is used as a filter.
 3. Choose an operator and a value for the attribute we chose in Step 2.
-In the following example, an operator **Equals** and value *2* were chosen.
+In the following example, an operator, **Equals**, and value, *2*, were chosen.

    > [!div class="mx-imgBorder"]
    > ![](media/customer-group-numbers.png "Customer group filter")